mario-gellrich-zhaw/test/README.md

 ├── jupyter_notebook.ipynb      # Your Jupyter Notebook with markdown and code cells (change name if required) ├── requirements.txt            # Python libraries
 ├── README.md                   # Project instructions (this file)
-└── .gitignore                  # Files to be ignored by Git (extend if required)
+└── .gitignore                  # Files to be ignored by Git (extent if required)
 ```